Find Cheap Homeowners Insurance Quotes in Your Area

 Insurance companies have found a correlation between people's insurance scores and the likelihood of filing a homeowners insurance claim.
 People who have poor credit scores are more likely to make a claim than those with strong credit scores.
 People with poor credit scores generally have a short credit history or a track record of late debt repayments, and this behavior is associated with a higher frequency of insurance claims.

 Insurance companies use a credit-based insurance score, which uses certain elements of a person's credit history to predict insurance losses.
 Bankruptcy, which has a debilitating effect on your credit score, will have a similar effect on your credit-based insurance score, marking you as a higher-risk customer for insurers.

 However, some states, including California, Maryland and Massachusetts, have banned insurers from using credit scores when setting home insurance premiums.
 Residents of these states are less likely to see higher homeowners insurance rates or a nonrenewal following a bankruptcy.

 The experience you have with car insurance after bankruptcy will have a similar dynamic to that of homeowners insurance.
 An auto insurer cannot cancel your policy due to bankruptcy alone, but when it comes time for your policy renewal, your insurer can raise your rates or choose not to renew due to the risk posed by your lower credit score.

 When permitted by law, about 95% of auto insurers use credit scores when calculating auto insurance rates, according to FICO, so it will probably be difficult to avoid a rate increase when your policy expires after bankruptcy.
 As with homeowners insurance, however, there are several states in which auto insurance companies cannot use credit scores to calculate premiums, including California, Hawaii and Massachusetts.
-If you don't reside in one of these states, we found that Geico was the cheapest car insurance company for drivers with bad credit.
+If you don't reside in one of these states, Geico was the cheapest car insurance company for drivers with bad credit.